 Japan holds ritual to build shrines for Naruhito ceremonies

-Japan has held a groundbreaking ceremony at the imperial palace, where Shinto priests prayed for safe and successful construction of a pair of shrines for Emperor Naruhito's key succession rituals later this year.
+Japan held a groundbreaking ceremony Friday at the imperial palace, where Shinto priests prayed for safe and successful construction of a pair of shrines for Emperor Naruhito's key succession rituals later this year.

-Five Shinto priests offered sake, rice and silk fabric and prayed inside tents as the traditional "gagaku" music played.
+Five Shinto priests offered sake, rice and neatly folded silk fabric and prayed as traditional "gagaku" music played.
+Senior officials from the Imperial Household Agency and construction company Shimizu Corp. watched.

-The planned shrines, which are to be demolished later, will be the site of Naruhito's first Daijosai, or the Great Thanksgiving, ritual on Nov.
+The planned 957 million yen ($8.8 million) shrines, which are to be demolished later, will be the site of Naruhito's first Daijosai, or the Great Thanksgiving, ritual on Nov.
 14-15.
+Daijosai is the first harvest ritual that a new emperor performs.
+The emperor offers newly cropped rice and other items for the goods, thanking good harvests and peace for the nation.

 Some experts say the ritual violates the separation of state and religion.